Py-PF - Managing OpenBSD's Packet Filter with Python

 Blocked

-Printing a PFStatus object will produce an output similar to that of the "pfctl -s info -v" command.
+Printing a PFStatus object will produce an output similar to that of the "pfctl -s info -v" command (except for the "Adaptive Syncookies Watermarks" part).

 3.2 PFTStats objects